 Sustainability, media and cultural policy

-Dr Pietari Kaapa is currently working on a British Academy funded project on environmental media management, focusing on the ways environmental regulation and sustainability initiatives impact the media industries.
+Dr Pietari Kääpä is currently working on a British Academy funded project on environmental media management, focusing on the ways environmental regulation and sustainability initiatives impact the media industries.
 The study combines methods drawn from actor network theory (observational tactics and interviews with regulators, producers etc.) and new materialist approaches to assess the industry’s footprint and its emerging practices.
-As part of this project, he is finalising a book titled Environmental Management of the Media for Routledge (due out in late 2017).
+As part of this project, his book Environmental Management of the Media: Policy, Industry, Practice was recently published by Routledge.
 He also continues to work on theoretical synergies of transnational media studies and ecocriticism in books such as Transnational Ecocinema: Film Culture in an Era of Ecological Transformation (Intellect: 2013, co-edited with Tommy Gustafsson).

-Kaapa is currently collaborating with academic and industry participants from Hong Kong, the US, the UK, Sweden and Mexico on a project exploring the material impact of global media industries.
-He is also the media leader on a Royal Society of Edinburgh project focusing on the relationship between Scotland’s cultural industries and governmental initiatives for a low carbon society.
+Kääpä is currently collaborating with academic and industry participants from Hong Kong, the US, the UK, Sweden and Mexico on a project exploring the environmental impact of global media industries.

 This is an emerging research theme which builds on the work by Chris Bilton and Ruth Leary on the Happenstance Project in 2012.
 Research will examine the relationship between digital technology, new forms of production and consumption, and organisational change in the arts.